bootrako/bootrako.github.io/content/blog/godot_first_impressions/index.md

 You can try it out by clicking the button below!
 Just a few disclaimers:

 * The download size for the game is 28.5 MB
 * Only desktop browsers are supported.
 I tested on Chrome and Firefox.
-The game won't respond to input on touch devices.
 * These are the controls:
     | Action     | Right Handed | Left Handed |
     | ---------- | ------------ | ----------- |